desmos-labs/desmos-contracts/contracts/poap/README.md

 * `symbol`: Symbol of the POAP contract;
 * `metadata_uri`: The URI where users can view the associated metadata for the POAPs, ideally following the ERC-721 metadata scheme in a JSON file;
 * `admin`: Who controls the contract.
 If not set will be used the address of who is instantiating the contract;
-* `minter`: Address that is allowed to mint tokens on behalf of other users.
-If not set will be used the address of who is instantiating the contract;
+* `minter`: Optional address that is allowed to mint tokens on behalf of other users;
 * `is_transferable`: Specifies whether each POAP can be transferred from one user to another;
 * `is_mintable`: Indicates whether users can mint the POAPs;
 * `mint_start_time`: Identifies the timestamp at which the minting of the POAP will be enabled.
 If not set, the minting is always enabled;